BeppeMagro/pymkm/README.md

 If you use `pyMKM` in your research, please cite:

-> Magro G., Pavanello V., Jia Y., Grevillot L., Glimelius L., Mairani A.
+> Magro G., Pavanello V., Jia Y., Grevillot L., Glimelius L. and Mairani A.
 > **pyMKM: An Open-Source Python Package for Microdosimetric Kinetic Model Calculation in Research and Clinical Applications**
 > GitHub: https://github.com/BeppeMagro/pymkm